Generic consistency and nondegeneracy of vertically parametrized systems: Preliminaries of parametric polynomial systems

-\begin{proof} The reverse implication is Lemma~\ref{lem:nonemptyinterior}.
-The forward implication is a consequence of Lemma~\ref{lemma:Zdense}.
-Note that if $\D_{g,\A}(\X)$ has nonempty Euclidean interior in $\RR^\ell$ in cases (i) and (iii) and in $\CC^\ell$ in case (ii), then it has nonempty Euclidean interior in $\A$.
-In case (i), the Tarski--Seidenberg theorem \cite[Thm.~2.2.1]{BCR} gives that $\D_{g,\A}(\X)\subseteq\RR^\ell$ is semialgebraic.
-In case (ii) the set $\D_{g,\A}(\X)\subseteq \CC^\ell$ is constructible by Chevalley's theorem.
-Finally, in case (iii), Chevalley's theorem gives that $\D_{g,\CC^{\ell}}(\X)\subseteq\CC^{\ell}$ is constructible.
-This in turn implies that is an intersection of semialgebraic sets and therefore semialgebraic (note that the real points of a constructible set in $\CC^{\ell}$ form a semialgebraic set in $\RR^{\ell}$). \end{proof}
+\begin{proof} For (i), in case \Cref{def:algebraically_defined_pair}(i), the set $\Z_{\P}(\X)\subseteq \CC^k$ is constructible by Chevalley's theorem.
+For the case \Cref{def:algebraically_defined_pair}(ii), the Tarski--Seidenberg Theorem \cite[Theorem~2.2.1]{BCR} gives that $\Z_{\P}(\X)\subseteq\RR^k$ is semialgebraic.
+Finally, in case \Cref{def:algebraically_defined_pair}(iii), Chevalley's theorem gives that $\Z_{\CC^{k}}(\X)\subseteq\CC^{k}$ is constructible.
+This in turn implies that is an intersection of semialgebraic sets and therefore semialgebraic (note that the real points of a constructible set in $\CC^{k}$ form a semialgebraic set in $\RR^{k}$).